If the abuser has been convicted of a crime, can s/he keep or buy a gun?

 - has been found guilty in any court of a felony crime;

 - is a fugitive from justice;

-- has received a period of probation after having been adjudicated guilty of, or received a withheld judgment for, a misdemeanor offense that has as an element the intentional use, attempted use or threatened use of physical force against the person or property of another (unless the person has successfully completed probation); or
+- is currently on probation after having been adjudicated guilty of, or received a withheld judgment for, a misdemeanor offense that involves the intentional use, attempted use, or threatened use of physical force against the person or property of another; or

 - is free on bond or personal recognizance pending trial, appeal or sentencing for a crime which would disqualify him/her from obtaining a concealed weapons license.1